 The Battle of Olustee (or Ocean Pond) was one of the smaller battles of the Civil War and is largely ignored in the history books.
-Yet, if the Union had won the battle, it would be remembered for several stragetic advantages it would have given the North, which could have shortened the war.
+And even when it is mentioned, the author often gets the facts wrong.
+For example, Shelby Foote wrote three paragraphs about the Battle of Olustee for his Civil War 'narrative,' as he called it.
+The only thing he got right was that the Confederates won the battle.
+Yet, if the Union had won the battle, it would be remembered for several stragetic advantages it would have given the North, which could possibly have shortened the war.

 But because it was a Confederate victory, relatively few know about the battle, except those who reenact the battle or attend as spectators each year, or who stumble across the Olustee Battlefield Historic State Park in the Osceola National Forest.

-The Battle of Olustee WWW site is visited by over 80,000 "visitors" a year.
-Obviously, most visit in the weeks preceeding and following the annual reenactment.
-However, many of the site's visitors are not interested in reenacting, but in adding to their family history.
-A number of these people graciously supplied me with the letters, diaries, newspaper articles and photographs that helped make the Battle of Olustee site one of the Top 95 Civil War sites on the WWW.
+The Battle of Olustee WWW site generated over 400,000 page views in 2018.
+Traffic on the site is heaviest in the weeks preceeding and following the annual reenactment.
+However, many of the site's visitors are not interested in reenacting, but visit the site because their family history touches the Battle of Olustee in some way.
+And a number of these people graciously supplied us with the letters, diaries, newspaper articles and photographs which helped make the Battle of Olustee site one of the Top 95 Civil War sites on the WWW.

-Anything you are willing to contribute would be welcome.
-I do not receive any funding from the State of Florida or the Olustee Battlefield Historic State Park Citizens Support Organization (CSO), of which I am a Life Member.
+While almost anything you are willing to contribute would be welcome, we do reserve the right to decide wheather to add it to the site or not.
+As Webmaster, I do not receive any funding from the State of Florida or the Olustee Battlefield Historic State Park Citizens Support Organization (CSO), of which I am a Life Member.
 However, the CSO does pay the costs of the Internet Service Provider (ISP) where the site is hosted.
 Most of the work is done when I have free time.
-I do it as a labor of love and because I am a Civil War living historian and reenactor who is also a so-called "computer expert."

 I prefer to receive digitized (computer files) copies of text or photographs, as this means less work for me.
-If you send me copies of letters or photos on paper, it may be awhile before I get around to adding them to the site.
+If you send me copies of letters or photos on paper, it may be a while before I get around to adding them to the site, as I have to type them in a computer file or scan them.
 If you send me the originals, then you are crazy.
-However, if you send me something that needs to be returned to you, I will try and work on it as soon as possible, and will return it to you by FedEx.

 Tragically, there were over 622,000 "heroes of the story" who died in this war.
 And untold millions of others who were deeply affected by their deaths.